yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-DFU.rst

      binary images from Host PC (using dfu-utils tool) to the eMMC, QSPI or OSPI to fresh/factory boards.

+.. ifconfig:: CONFIG_part_variant in ('J722S')

+  #.
+Build the bootloader images using default "j722s_evm_r5_defconfig"
+     and the config fragment j722s_evm_r5_usbdfu.config
+     and "j722s_evm_a53_defconfig" config files.
+The configs required for DFU boot as well as DFU in U-Boot are already enabled.
+For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.
+  #.
+Load the bootloader images tiboot3.bin, tispl.bin and u-boot.img using
+     the dfu-util from host PC.
+  #.
+Once the U-Boot is up, use DFU command from u-boot to flash the
+     binary images from Host PC (using dfu-utils tool) to the eMMC, QSPI or OPSI to fresh/factory boards.

 .. ifconfig:: CONFIG_part_family not in ('AM62X_family', 'AM62AX_family', 'AM62PX_family')

     .. rubric:: USB Peripheral boot mode on |__PART_FAMILY_DEVICE_NAMES__| EVM (SPL-DFU boot mode)